 Faith for the genuine believer brings the “right” of access to God by “grace.”
 Grace is all that God provides toward the believer.

 Biblical discernment is the basis of stability in the Christian life.

 A key satanic strategy is to move Christians away from sound doctrine.
 We live in a day of superficial Christianity.
 People determine truth by their experience rather than by what God says.
 We should not be surprised about this because it happened in the early church as well (Ga 1:6–8).

 False teachers are often likable and charismatic, which makes them more dangerous.
-This appearance can lead Christians to think they are true or right (Ac 20:29-30).
-It is even more dangerous from those who operate under the appearance of an evangelical (2 Co 11:13-14).
+This appearance can lead Christians to think they are true or right (Ac 20:29–30).
+It is even more dangerous from those who operate under the appearance of being evangelicals (2 Co 11:13–14).
 If the devil can lead the Christian away from sound doctrine, then he has won the victory because biblical truth is the basis of everything the believer holds.

 Christians without discernment are vulnerable to every wind of doctrine.
 They lack judgment because they have not been exposed to or accepted sound doctrine.